If you’ve spent any time perusing some of the recipes here at Slightly Pretentious, you’ve probably figured out that I like smoky things.

 - How much smoke stayed in the mason jar.
 Between turning it over, pouring in the cocktail, and tightening it, I expected most of the smoke to come out.
 This wasn’t the case, as it tended to stay in the jar, making the process easy.

 - How much the smoke changed the flavor.
-Using the method of swishing the cocktail around in the mason jar, truly added a new level complexity and flavor that I wasn’t expecting.
+Using the method of swishing the cocktail around in the mason jar, truly added a new level of complexity and flavor that I wasn’t expecting.
 It was fantastic.

 Which Wood is the Best for Your Cocktails?